6 Expert Roof Maintenance Tips to Prevent Costly Repairs

 2. Clean the Gutters

 Keeping your gutters clean is a simple yet essential step in protecting your roof.
-Clogged gutters can cause rainwater to overflow, allowing it to pool on your roof and lead to damage like rot or leaks.
+Clogged gutters can cause rainwater to overflow, allowing it to pool on your roof and leading to damage like rot or leaks.
 To prevent this, make it a habit to clean your gutters at least twice a year, preferably in the spring and fall when leaves and debris tend to accumulate.
-Remove all leaves, twigs, and other debris that might block the flow of water.
-Also, check that your gutters are properly draining water away from your home’s foundation.
-This ensures that water doesn’t back up onto your roof or cause issues elsewhere on your property.
-Taking the time to maintain your gutters will go a long way in preserving your roof and preventing water-related damage.

 3. Remove Debris from the Roof